-For these small businesses, access to capital is often a challenge.
-Traditional bank loans can be difficult to obtain, and when they are available, the terms can be unfavorable.
-This is where short-term financing comes in.
+Accessing capital often poses a challenge for these small businesses.
+Traditional bank loans can be hard to obtain, and even if they are available, the terms can be unfavorable.
+This is where short-term financing comes into play.

-Short-term financing is a type of loan that can provide businesses with the capital they need quickly.
-In many cases, short-term loans can be approved in just a few days, with the money being deposited into your account soon after.
+Short-term financing is a loan type that promptly provides businesses with the capital they need.
+In many cases, lenders can approve short-term loans within a few days, depositing the money into your account shortly after approval.

-For one small nail salon in Wisconsin, recovering from COVID was proving to be a challenge.
-While they were able to make rent and preserve their lease throughout the pandemic, they couldn’t keep their staff on payroll.
+For one small nail salon in Wisconsin, recovering from COVID presented a challenging task.
+Although they managed to pay rent and maintain their lease throughout the pandemic, they couldn’t retain their staff on payroll.
 Once nail salons were able to reopen, they found that they needed access to additional capital to get the business up and running again.

-The owners turned to a short-term loan to get the working capital to buy supplies, get their staff back in the salon, buy protective gear, and advertise their reopening.
+The owners utilized a short-term loan to acquire the working capital required for buying supplies, rehiring their staff, purchasing protective gear, and advertising their reopening.

 The owners’ applied for a $60,000 short-term loan for 24 months.
-The application process for a short-term business loan was quick and they received approval within one day of submitting the application.
-The application required the owners to provide a completed application, a few months of bank statements, and their business tax return.
+The application process for a short-term business loan was quick.
+They received approval within one day of submitting the application.
+The application required the owners to provide a completed application.
+Additionally, they needed to submit a few months of bank statements and their business tax return.

-Short-term unsecured loans have higher interest rates than longer term loans, but the rate was less than they would have paid on their credits cards.
-And they did not have to pledge any of their personal assets to secure the business loan.
+Short-term unsecured loans have higher interest rates than longer-term loans.
+However, the rate was less than they would have paid on their credit cards.
+Moreover, they did not have to pledge any of their personal assets to secure the business loan.

 After the stressful 18 months of being forced to close, the nail salon was able to reopen and hit the ground running with access to the capital they needed.
 Within six months of reopening, their revenue was already at pre-pandemic levels.